Hammuda Pasha Bey: Reign

 Son of Murad I Bey and an odalisque named Yasmine, both from Corsica, Hammuda was notable for his strength as much as his generosity and concern for his people.
 During his reign, he led many expeditions against dissident tribes in the northwest and south of the country in order to maintain order and security.

 In 1637, Hammuda orchestrated the election of Usta Murad as Dey, commander of the Ottoman military in Tunis.
 Usta Murad, a friend of his father, was an old corsair, who European sources claim had captured around 900 ships and more than 20,000 prisoners to be sold as slaves at market in Tunis.

 He obtained from the subsequent Dey, Ahmed Khodja Dey the right to a force of almost 600 footmen drawn from the sipahis to serve as a bodyguard; their command was guaranteed to the agha of the sipahis.
 In addition, in his reign the island of Djerba, which belonged to the pasha of Tripoli was definitively annexed by Tunis, although this was in large part the result of Yusuf Dey's diplomatic efforts.

 In 1647, at the height of his power, he appointed all the officials and managed to gain control of the janissary force in Tunis.
 In 1659, the Ottoman sultan Mehmed IV named him pasha of Tunis.
 But his piratical activities bothered the European powers and France sent a large naval squadron to perform a demonstration of force.
 Hammuda, wishing to avoid conflict, signed a treaty on 25 December 1665.
-In it he specifies that Tunisia rcognised the preeminence of the French consul over other foreign ambassadors and granted them the right to engage in commerce throughout the whole of Tunisia.
+In it he specifies that Tunisia recognized the preeminence of the French consul over other foreign ambassadors and granted them the right to engage in commerce throughout the whole of Tunisia.

 Achievements

-Hammond a Pasha established peace and order throughout the country.
+Hammuda Pasha established peace and order throughout the country.
 Bin Abi Dinar al-Kairaouani said of his reign that merchants could move everywhere freely without arms.

 A dedicated builder, Hammuda was responsible for the construction of many souks of the Medina of Tunis, as well as many palaces, including the Dar Hammouda Pacha and the predecessor of the modern Dar El Bey.
 In 1655, he had Ottoman architects build the Hammouda Pacha Mosque in the Turkish style, with an elegant octagonal minaret, below which he constructed his family mausoleum.

 Among his other achievements are the construction of a bimaristan (hospital) in the medina of Tunis and the reconstruction, with embellishments, of the mausoleum of Sidi Sahab (mosque of Barbier) at Kairouan.
 In 1643 he bought the old pleasure palace of the Hafsids at Le Bardo from the divan of the Turkish garrison in Tunis.
 Composed initially of three pavilions, which he had restored, he aggrandised it by adding orchards, a hammam, a cafe, souks and a funduq for visitors.
 His son Murad II Bey made this his primary residence, dwelling there almost permanently.